Why and how to monitor and review customer satisfaction?

-Customer satisfaction is essential for the success of your organization.
+Customer satisfaction is essential for the success of your organization and can be a key point for your sales and marketing.
 For this reason, customer focus is one of the quality principles at the foundation of the ISO 9001 standard.
 Many organizations consider customer satisfaction a key indicator of corporate health.
-There is a correlation between high levels of customer satisfaction and high levels of customer loyalty, which in turn lead to increased levels of profitability.
-When considered over a lifetime of transactions, the value of a single loyal customer is far greater than that of any transient customer.
+There is a strong correlation between high levels of customer satisfaction and high levels of customer loyalty, which in turn lead to increased levels of profitability.
+A lifetime of transactions from a loyal customer provides a far greater value than that of multiple transactions from transient customers.

 In order to know if customers are satisfied, an organization needs to have a method for obtaining, monitoring, and reviewing this information.
 Many organizations will use surveys to obtain customer satisfaction data, but other methods can include meetings with customers, market-share analysis, warranty claims, or dealer reports.
 After the data is collected, this information needs to be monitored and reviewed.
 For example, customer survey data could be a scorecard metric that is reviewed during scheduled meetings.